Skip to content

 The slowest and the fastest Tour de France

-You might wonder which Tour de France edition was the slowest and wich. one the … Read more
+You might wonder which Tour de France edition was the slowest and wich one the… Read More »The slowest and the fastest Tour de France

 Francoise Faber, Octave Lapize, Lucien Petit-Breton, Tour de France winners, who lost their life in the First World War